-For the visual paradigm model specifications for our primary aims, we will include fixed effects for the Modality (auditory and visual), Meaningfulness Class (natural, serambled blurred/vocoded, and noise) and ObjectCategory (animals and household objects and famous-people) conditions, as well as for the interaction between the two three predictors (to determine if the effects of Modality, Class, or Category vary between object modalities, classes, or categories).31 For Modality, we will code auditory as -0.5 and visual as 0.5 within a sum contrast coding scheme.
-We will code visual noise as the baseline category within a dummy coding scheme, For Class, since it is a 3-level factor, we will code noise as -1, blurred/vocoded as 0, and natural as 1 within a sum-contrast coding scheme, assuming an approximately linear relationship between the 3 levels, based on previous studies (Boly et al., 2015).
-For Category, we will and code household objects as -0.5 and animals famous-people as 0.5 within a sum contrast coding scheme.32
+For the model specifications for our primary aims, we will include fixed effects for the Modality (auditory and visual), Class (natural, blurred/vocoded, and noise) and Category (household objects and famous-people) conditions, as well as for the interaction between the three predictors (to determine if the effects of Modality, Class, or Category vary between modalities, classes, or categories).
+For Modality, we will code auditory as -0.5 and visual as 0.5 within a sum contrast coding scheme.
+For Class, since it is a 3-level factor, we will code noise as -1, blurred/vocoded as 0, and natural as 1 within a sum-contrast coding scheme, assuming an approximately linear relationship between the 3 levels, based on previous studies (Boly et al., 2015).
+For Category, we will code household objects as -0.5 and famous-people as 0.5 within a sum contrast coding scheme.